EnviroAutomate User Guide

 Client Offices

-Client Offices represent individual office locations for large client organizations.
-Each client requires at LEAST one associated client office.
+Client Offices are the individual office locations for a client.
+Each client needs at least one client office.

 Managing Client Offices: